NirbanPal/ChatX/README.md

 **Tech used->**
-<p> HTML , CSS, TAILWIND CSS, BOOTSTRAP, JAVASCRIPT, WEB SOCKETS, DJANGO, DJANGO CHANNELS, DJANGO SIGNALS, REDIS(MEMURAI FOR WINDOWS), PYTHON, MYSQL, UVICORN(AS ASGI SERVER)</p>
+<p> HTML , CSS, TAILWIND CSS, BOOTSTRAP, JAVASCRIPT, WEB SOCKETS, DJANGO, DJANGO CHANNELS, DJANGO SIGNALS, REDIS(MEMURAI FOR WINDOWS), PYTHON, MYSQL, WHITENOISE(FOR SERVING STATIC FILE WHEN NGINX IS NOT USED), UVICORN(AS ASGI SERVER)</p>

 **Setup this project**
 1. Clone this git repo->